vmware-archive/pcfdev/README.md

 # Update on PCF Dev

-This is the depricated version of PCF Dev - please visit the current Github repository https://github.com/cloudfoundry-incubator/cfdev for the latest updates
+This is the deprecated version of PCF Dev - please visit the current Github repository https://github.com/cloudfoundry-incubator/cfdev for the latest updates

 *************************************************************